Skip to Content

 International regulations are changing at a rapid pace.
 The number of countries that require some form of e-invoicing is constantly increasing, and the numerous regulatory details of individual countries that need to be taken into account increase the complexity of e-invoicing for internationally active companies.

-One of the biggest challenges in international business is keeping up with regulatory changes.
-Our blogs about country-specific regulations are always up to date:
+One of the biggest challenges for international companies is keeping up with constant regulatory changes.
+Our blogs provide up-to-date information on regulations in different countries and help you stay on top of things.

-Austria There is a legal obligation for all B2G suppliers based in Austria to transmit their invoices in electronic form in accordance with the Austrian ICT Consolidation Act (IKTKonG).
-The national XML invoice standard for Austria is ebInterface.
+All B2G suppliers based in Austria are legally obliged to submit their invoices in electronic form in accordance with the Austrian ICT Consolidation Act (IKTKonG).
+The national XML invoicing standard for Austria is ebInterface.

 Europe On March 10, 2022, the European Parliament (EP) adopted in plenary a resolution on the European Commission's (EC) Action Plan for Fair and Straightforward Taxation in Support of Economic Recovery Strategy (2020/2254(INL)).
 In 2022, the Commission presented the first draft on ViDA.